MattA9K/Django-REST-CRUD-Angular/README.md

 A simple Djangon REST app with AngularJS integration.
 This is a starting point for a new app scaffold if you want to create an AngularJS web application with a Django-REST backend.

 Django backend contains a sample CRUD model to work off of.

+There is no CSS theme such as Bootstrap or Material Design in this repo.
+This is for developers who wish to add their own.

+##### BEST DEV ENVIRONMENT